I’m reposting this because it was 24 years ago today!

 The wind was catching the tail rotor and causing it to stall out.
 This caused the helicopter to spin about till the rotor caught and stabilized us.
 There was a very real danger we’d get slammed into the canyon walls.
 I noticed a hurried conference up front between Larry and the hunters.

 The helicopter rose a little, up and out of the canyon.
-It was still being buffeted but it no longer felt like we riding the rapids.
+It was still being buffeted but it no longer felt like we were riding the rapids.
 A moment later the Rescue Team leader came back to where I was sitting.

-“Will,” he said, “we think we’re within a quarter mile of where they were camped.
+“Rich,” he said, “we think we’re within a quarter mile of where they were camped.
 What I want to do is take Hawkins and two of the PJs (Air Force Para Rescue experts.
 These guys are some of the best in the world), and try to reach him.”

 “We locate him, and you guys come and get us in the morning.”